process-engine/consumer_api_meta/samples/01_internal_process_engine/README.md

   and the consumer api
 - `bpmn`: Contains a sample process that will be used by the sample application
 - `ioc_module.js`: This will register the sample process at the IoC container.
-  It also creates a customary registration for the `ConsumerApiClientService`, enabling it to access the ProcessEngine contained within this sample
+  It also creates a custom registration for the `ConsumerApiClientService`, enabling it to access the ProcessEngine contained within this sample
 - `src`: Contains the sample project.
 It has two files:
   - `setup.ts`: Contains functions necessary for handling all IoC related